robotics-88/airsim-mavros-wrapper/README.md

 ![](images/airsim-start-ros.png)

+If you want to enable octomap, include the arg do_octomap:=true

 ### manual flight

 To test how the map looks as the vehicle moves around, you can fly the ArduPilot drone with terminal commands.
 In the ArduPilot terminal, run: